Get exclusive member benefits & effect social change. Join Today

 During this procedure, your doctor uses a flexible thin tube called an endoscope.
 The endoscope has a tiny camera and a light at the end.
-A video monitor allows them to view the images.
+A video monitor allows your doctor to view the images.
 Small surgical tools are also inserted into the endoscope.
-Using the video, the doctor can guide these to collect a sample.
+Using the video, your doctor can guide these to collect a sample.

 The endoscope can be inserted through a small incision in your body, or through any opening in the body, including the mouth, nose, rectum, or urethra.
 Endoscopies normally take anywhere from five to 20 minutes.

 This procedure can be done in a hospital or in a doctor’s office.
 Afterward, you might feel mildly uncomfortable, or have bloating, gas, or a sore throat.
 These will all pass in time, but if you are concerned, you should contact your doctor.

 Needle biopsies are used to collect skin samples, or for any tissue that is easily accessible under the skin.
 The different types of needle biopsies include the following:

 If you have a rash or lesion on your skin which is suspicious for a certain condition, does not respond to therapy prescribed by your doctor, or the cause of which is unknown, your doctor may perform or order a biopsy of the involved area of skin.
 This can be done by using local anesthesia and removing a small piece of the area with a razor blade, a scalpel, or a small, circular blade called a “punch.”
 The specimen will be sent to the lab to look for evidence of conditions such as infection, cancer, and inflammation of the skin structures or blood vessels.